egze/mix_docker_boilerplate/SETUP.md

 ## Common tasks

-You can find many common task definitions in the `Makefile`
+You can find many common task definitions in the `Makefile`.
+You can either use them, or start bash with `make shell` and use `mix` or other commands.

 ### Run tests